-- KDE has issued school guidance to member schools and systems regarding the current CDC guidelines requiring masks on public transportation and the President's Executive Order regarding public transportation. - The result of that analysis indicates that the CDC order contains a masking requirement at the current time for all passengers, with specific exceptions, and not subject to review by KDE or other entities. - Information in this subject area should be clarified with the board counsel of each school or district.
+- > KDE has issued school guidance to member schools and systems regarding transportation including the previous Presidential Transportation Orders. - > Information in this subject area should be clarified with the board counsel of each school or district.

 SCREENING OF ALL ENTERING THE FACILITY FOR PRACTICE OR COMPETITION